Alexander Zverev: First allegation of domestic abuse

 In October 2020, Zverev's ex-girlfriend Olga Sharypova, in an article in Racquet magazine by journalist Ben Rothenberg, accused Zverev of physically and emotionally abusing her over the course of their relationship.
 Sharypova named multiple instances where Zverev allegedly became violent towards her, including punching her in the face during an argument that took place in the pair's hotel room while Zverev was competing at the 2019 Laver Cup.
 Zverev denied the allegations and issued a statement after Sharypova's initial accusations: "I very much regret that she makes such statements.
 Because the accusations are simply not true."
 A second article by Rothenberg about the allegations was released in August 2021, this time in Slate magazine.
 The second article picked up Sharypova's story where the first left off.
 It includes this description of the alleged violence escalating in October 2019:

 Sharypova said she went to take a shower, during which Zverev continued berating her from outside the bathroom door.
-"When I got out of the shower, I was starting to take a towel and he came and said, ‘Pack your stuff right now and leave,’" Sharypova recalled.
-"I’m just like, ‘OK, can you wait a few minutes please?
-I’m naked here.’"
+"When I got out of the shower, I was starting to take a towel and he came and said, 'Pack your stuff right now and leave, Sharypova recalled.
+"I'm just like, 'OK, can you wait a few minutes please?
+I'm naked here.
 From there, Sharypova said, Zverev attacked her more violently than he ever had before.
 She said that he grabbed her by the throat and pushed her up against the hard tile wall of the bathroom.
-"He started to punch me, and this time I understand that I can’t be dough for punching," she said.
+"He started to punch me, and this time I understand that I can't be dough for punching," she said.

 Rothenberg reports that "Sharypova has repeatedly said that she is not interested in pursuing criminal or civil action against Zverev."
 She told Rothenberg she wanted to be open and honest to help other women who tend to stay silent in such situations due to fear of not being believed.
 Zverev secured an injunction from a Berlin court against Slate later in August 2021, barring it from publishing the assault allegations without stronger evidence.
 In response, Slate stated that it stands by the reporting in the article and has not removed the article from its website.
 They protested that the injunction was obtained without the organization having an opportunity to present evidence, and they appealed the decision.

 Commentator Mary Carillo stepped down from her presenting role at the 2021 Laver Cup in response to the ATP's handling of the allegations.

-Following a 15-month ATP-commissioned investigation conducted by The Lake Forest Group (a third-party consultant working with the ATP's outside legal counsel, Smith Hulsey & Busey), the ATP announced in late January 2023 that they will not punish Zverev due to insufficient evidence to substantiate the allegations.
+Following a 15-month ATP-commissioned investigation conducted by The Lake Forest Group (a third-party consultant working with the ATP's outside legal counsel, Smith Hulsey & Busey), the ATP announced in late January 2023 that they would not punish Zverev due to insufficient evidence to substantiate the allegations.